zverok/grok-shan-shui/day20.md

 Now, a bunch of random notices to say about it, in no particular order:

 1\.
-In a cases like this, I prefer (as one might noticed!) **dense code and long lines**.
+In a cases like this, I prefer (as one might've noticed!) **dense code and long lines**.
 My Sublime is set to have an on-screen rulers marking line length 100—which I consider a soft-ish limit to "go behind that if you really need to", and at 120—which is self-imposed hard limit, "never go behind that".
 This, in particular, means that on my old 13" ThinkPad I never need to use horizontal scrolling... which explains the limits.

 This approach to formatting might be considered unusual for some codebases (or even grave sin), but maybe you'll understand why I am striving for it: this way, on the very same old 13" laptop this what I can see on my full screen height:
 ![](image52.png)